Summercourt fair: History

-Charles Henderson, a noted a historian and antiquarian of Cornwall, researched the fair in the early years of the twentieth century for his Essays in Cornish History and Cornwall; A Guide.
-He found that the fair evolved from "The Long Fayre" held in Bodmin which dated back before the 11th century.
-The fair moved west to St Enoder parish where it was held throughout the early middle ages, first at Penhale before moving to Summercourt in the reign (1307–1327) of King Edward II.
+Charles Henderson, a noted historian and antiquarian of Cornwall, researched the fair in the early years of the twentieth century for his Essays in Cornish History and Cornwall; A Guide.
+He found that the fair evolved from "The Long Fayre" held in Bodmin which dates back to the 11th century.
+The fair moved west to St Enoder parish where it was held throughout the Early Middle Ages, first at Penhale before moving to Summercourt in the reign (1307–1327) of King Edward II.

 Documents in the care of Cornwall Council include a reference to the customs, rights, and history of the Charter dating back as far as 1234.
-The fair was traditionally held on 14 September until 1752 when Britain adopted the Gregorian calendar.
+The fair was traditionally held on 14 September until 1752, when Britain adopted the Gregorian calendar.
 The change involved correcting the calendar by eleven days so the fair day changed to 25 September.
 In 1838, Davies Gilbert wrote that the fair "is considered to be the most important in Cornwall".

-The modern fair runs from the third Thursday in September with the main market day the following Monday.
+The modern fair runs from the third Thursday in September, with the main market day the following Monday.
 Apart from the market, the principal attraction is the funfair provided by travelling showmen of The Showmens Guild's western section.
 The funfair lessee is David Rowland and Sons.

+Cornish wrestling tournaments were part of the fair attractions.